Random walks on weighted, oriented percolation clusters: The Annealed Central Limit Theorem

+This choice of the distance $2m$ between two pieces of the regeneration increments allows us to conclude that the variance is strictly positive and the central limit theorem has a non-degenerate limit.
 Here, we use the percolation cluster explicitly to bound the variance away from zero.
-Using a central limit theorem for stationary and $\alpha$-mixing sequences, e.g. Theorem 18.5.3 in \cite{Ibragimov_Linnik_1971}, and renewal arguments (\citealp{Kuczek_1989}) we get a non-degenerate central limit theorem for the sequence $(Y_n, \tau_n)_{n\in\mathbb N}$.
+Using a central limit theorem for stationary and $\phi$-mixing sequences, e.g. Theorem 18.5.2 in \cite{Ibragimov_Linnik_1971}, and renewal arguments (\citealp{Kuczek_1989}) we get a non-degenerate central limit theorem for the sequence $(Y_n, \tau_n)_{n\in\mathbb N}$.

 Furthermore, we can generalize this result to the multivariate case using e.g.~Lévy’s continuity theorem as in \cite{Rio_2013}, Corollary 4.1.
 In this case, we have to choose $m$ large enough, such that the covariance matrix $\Sigma$ has full rank.
 The covariance matrix $\Sigma:=(\Sigma_{ij})_{1\leq i,j\leq d}$ is given by